kcp-dev/kcp/docs/content/concepts/apis/exporting-apis.md

 provider needs to access additional resource data in a consuming workspace.
 These resources might come from other APIExports the consumer has created `APIBindings` for, or from APIs that are built in to kcp.
 The API provider requests access to these additional resources by adding `PermissionClaims` for the desired API's group, resource, and identity hash to their `APIExport`.
+The API provider is responsible for specifying what operations are required for the requested resource by setting the appropriate [API verbs](https://kubernetes.io/docs/reference/using-api/api-concepts/#api-verbs).
 Let's take the example `APIExport` from above and add permission claims for `ConfigMaps` and `Things`:

 ```yaml
 apiVersion: apis.kcp.io/v1alpha1